BilalM04/MultiAI/README.md

 ### 💬 Chatbot

-This is just a regular chatbot where you can interact with various open source Large Language Models (LLMs).
-Whether you want to ask questions, chat about random topics, or just explore what these models can do, this chatbot is here to help.
-It's a fun and simple way to see how LLMs handle different kinds of conversations.
+A simple, general-purpose chatbot that lets you interact with a variety of open-source **Large Language Models (LLMs)** and explore how they handle different types of conversations.

-### 🔎 SearchBot
+### 🔎 Searchbot

-SearchBot is a bit more advanced.
-It combines the power of LLMs with search tools, like DuckDuckGo's LangChain Python modules, to give you more accurate answers.
-The LLMs generate search queries, and then the results are used to build responses.
-Not all LLMs are great at using these search tools, so you might see some errors occasionally.
-Check the 'About' page for a list of LLMs that most consistently perform well with the search tool.
+Searchbot blends LLM reasoning with real-time search tools to deliver more accurate answers.
+The model generates search queries, retrieves results, and uses them to form responses.
+Currently supported search providers:

+- **Wikipedia:** Great for factual, structured information from a trusted knowledge base.
+- **DuckDuckGo:** A fast, privacy-focused web search engine for broad internet results.

+### 🎙️ Voicebot

+Talk to your AI assistant hands-free.
+The Voicebot converts your speech to text, generates a response using an LLM, and replies back with natural-sounding audio—making conversations fully voice-driven.

 ### 📝 File Q&A

-With the File Q&A feature, you can upload files in PDF, TXT, or Markdown (MD) formats and ask questions based on the content of those files.
-The LLMs use Retrieval-Augmented Generation (RAG), which means they retrieve relevant information from the document and generate answers that are contextually accurate.
-This approach helps the model provide more precise responses based on the actual content of the files, making it a handy way to interact with your documents without having to read through everything yourself.
+Upload PDF, TXT, or Markdown files and ask questions directly about their content.
+This feature uses **Retrieval-Augmented Generation (RAG)**, allowing the model to pull relevant information from your documents and generate accurate, context-aware answers—making it easy to interact with your files without reading everything manually.

 ## Technologies Used